-The pandemic has accelerated trends such as digital payments, video conferencing calls, remote co-working and much more.
-These technologies and practices are here to stay, which requires everyone who wishes to survive in the post pandemic world to sanitize off old practices and adapt to the new normal.
+The pandemic has accelerated trends such as digital payments, video conferencing calls, remote co-working, and much more.
+These technologies and practices are here to stay, which requires everyone who wishes to survive in the post-pandemic world to sanitize old practices and adapt to the new normal.
 Most of these services are free or at a minimal cost which adds a cherry on top for start-ups and freelancers.
-Also, if you don’t have an online presence yet, now would be time to start building one as it’ll help your work get discovered and also helping with brand building.
+Also, if you don’t have an online presence yet, now would be time to start building one as it’ll help your work get discovered and also help with brand building.

 It is very necessary to let your old clients know that you’re reopening for which you’ll need an effective communication plan.
-Apart from hours and product/service availability it is also necessary to bring to notice any health and safety protocols you’re adopting.
-It will not only help you re-connect with your customers but also make then feel that they’re in a safe environment and it also helps building trust with new customers.
+Apart from hours and product/service availability, it is also necessary to bring to notice any health and safety protocols you’re adopting.
+It will not only help you reconnect with your customers but also make them feel that they’re in a safe environment and it also helps build trust with new customers.
 This could be done in any way suitable to you.
-For example, a freelancer can use by tele calling to ask for their current needs as well update clients or a start-up can notify everyone in their email list.
-A universal post across all social media channels is another option if you’re work is based on social engagement.
+For example, a freelancer can use tele-calling to ask for their current needs as well as update clients or a start-up can notify everyone in their email list.
+A universal post across all social media channels is another option if your work is based on social engagement.

-4. A hybrid approach to based in what fits your bill
+A hybrid approach based on what fits your bill

-For many freelancers and start-ups like most businesses the major part of their work may have moved online but still a significant portion of work might be offline.
-In such a case, they are faced with a dilemma as to whether to move online completely and work from home saving costs or to keep meeting at coffee house or client premises with the fear of coming in contact with Covid.
-A better solution rather than renting a small office space here would be to opt a for a hybrid approach of online and offline by using co-working as a shared office space or as a virtual office.
-This will not only help you get rid of the comfort of home where your productivity tends to drop but also cut on expenses as you can book your seat based on your requirement and based on a pricing suitable and start to cowork.
+For many freelancers and start-ups like most businesses, the major part of their work may have moved online but still a significant portion of work might be offline.
+In such a case, they are faced with a dilemma as to whether to move online completely and work from home saving costs, or to keep meeting at coffee houses or client premises with the fear of coming in contact with Covid.
+A better solution rather than renting small office space here would be to opt for a hybrid approach of online and offline by using co-working as a shared office space or as a virtual office.
+This will not only help you get rid of the comfort of home where your productivity tends to drop but also cut on expenses as you can book your seat based on your requirement and based on pricing suitable and start to work.